 If you find any of these reasons relatable, you’re in luck.
 Because, if you have had a failed application modernization project for any of the above reasons, it can easily be fixed with a simple but crucial step: Building a business case.

 Whether you’re beginning a pilot project, or you’re modernizing your nth application, a clear, strong, relevant, outcome-driven business case should be the first step in devising your application modernization strategy.
 A robust business case for application modernization shields you against the risks of failure in several ways.

-With clear roadmap, milestones and metrics, a business case will serve as a report card for progress.
+With a clear roadmap, milestones, and metrics, a business case will serve as a report card for progress.
 And as your compass in your application modernization journey.